Goose905/RLPredictorPythonApp/README.md

-# This Branch Contains the html file that consitutes the front end of our application
+# This branch contains the html file that consitutes the front end of our application